Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 Maira Solis, School Counselorvalley charter middle school Maira Solis

 Maira Solis grew up in the San Fernando Valley and graduated from California State University Northridge (CSUN).
 She double majored in psychology and central American studies and then earned her master's in school counseling.
 She also has a Pupil Personnel Services credential.
 As a first generation student, she uses her own experiences to connect with her students and school community.
 Ms. Solis has worked with students in TK-12 grades in many capacities.
-Her favorite educational role has been working as a school counselor and bring social-emotional, academic, college and career awareness to middle schoolers.
+Her favorite educational role has been working as a school counselor and bringing social-emotional, academic, college and career awareness to middle schoolers.
 As a counselor her goal is to be an ally and advocate for her students while helping create a positive learning environment for them.
 She believes every student is unique and experiences their own educational path.
-During her free time she enjoys traveling, spending time with her loved ones, and her dog Frida.
+During her free time she enjoys traveling, spending time with her loved ones, and her dog, Frida.

 Kevin Waterman, 6th Grade History Teacher, Lead Teacher